La Paz Ranch Project

 On November 10, 2008, the City Council held a duly noticed public hearing on two La Paz Ranch development entitlements.
-The first entitlement request, Coastal Development Permit (CDP) No. 05-106, was the 0.15 floor area ratio (FAR) project for construction of 99,117 square feet of commercial office and retail uses.
-The second entitlement request, CDP No. 05-107, was the 0.20 FAR Development Agreement project for construction of 112,058 square feet of commercial office and retail uses and a 20,000 square foot City Hall complex.
-The 0.20 FAR project provided the developer with an additional 12,941 square feet of commercial square footage and allocated 20,000 square feet to the City for a future City Hall complex or some other municipal use to be determined by the City.
+The first entitlement request, Coastal Development Permit (CDP) No. 05-106, was the 0.15 floor area ratio (FAR) project for construction of 99,117 square feet (sf) of commercial office and retail uses.
+The second entitlement request, CDP No. 05-107, was the 0.20 FAR Development Agreement project for construction of 112,058 sf of commercial office and retail uses and a 20,000-sf City Hall complex.
+The 0.20 FAR project provided the developer with an additional 12,941 sf of commercial square footage and allocated 20,000 sf to the City for a future City Hall complex or some other municipal use to be determined by the City.

-The 0.20 FAR project included two legislative requests that required a Local Coastal Program Amendment (LCPA): 1) the Development Agreement; and 2) the Town Center Overlay (TCO).
-The Development Agreement is the mechanism to allow the increase in allowable FAR from 0.15 to a 0.20 for a public benefit.
-The TCO is the mechanism to create specific development standards for the subject property.
+The 0.20 FAR project included two legislative requests that required a Local Coastal Program Amendment (LCPA): the Development Agreement, which is is the mechanism to allow the increase in allowable FAR from 0.15 to a 0.20 for a public benefit, and a Town Center Overlay (TCO), the mechanism to create specific development standards for the subject property.

-The Revised Final EIR was certified by City Council in 2008.
+The Revised Final EIR was certified by the City Council in 2008.
 An Addendum was prepared in 2015.
-The Revised Final EIR and Addendum are available for review using the links below, and at Malibu City Hall and the Malibu Public Library.
-Copies of CDs may be purchased upon request at City Hall by contacting the Planning Department at 310-456-2489, ext.
-374.
+The Revised Final EIR and Addendum are available for review using the links below and at Malibu City Hall.

 Addendum to Final Revised EIR - April 2015

-An Addendum to the Final Revised EIR has been prepared to add detailed information pertaining to implementation of Mitigation Measure K-2 (Cross Creek Road / Pacific Coast Highway Intersection Improvements Project).
+An Addendum to the Final Revised EIR was prepared to add detailed information pertaining to implementation of Mitigation Measure K-2 (Cross Creek Road/ Pacific Coast Highway Intersection Improvements Project).